DixelU/SAFC/README.md

 Simple AF Converter (SAFC)
 ==========================

-Is a first application in *SAF* branch apps. *Specifically for Black MIDIS*

 **Merging completely different midis by completely different ways!**

 It has a big story.
 First version was literally compilier-like application and dos-like interactive launcher.
 Then it got a simple OpenGL launcher, yet having the same old basement in the entity of *SAFC.exe*.
 Now i got it burned, and there's now single app with 2 DLL files with it :)